Time: 117 mins.

 SYNOPSIS: A mining ship, investigating a suspected SOS, lands on a distant planet.
 The crew discovers some strange creatures and investigates.
 What they find is a heap of trouble when an alien creature assaults one of the crew and then begins to come after the rest of them.

 BOTTOM LINE: I find the first 30 minutes of this movie to be excruciatingly long and boring, but once it gets going it cranks up the creepiness level so high you'll be squirming in your seat.
 I personally prefer it's adrenaline pumped, kick-ass sequel ALIENS, but for sheer terror in space it's hard to beat the original.
 Much like Hitchcock's PSYCHO, this film packed an inconceivable surprise, not even the actors were let in on, that must have scared original audiences to death.
 Since I saw the second before the first, I knew what was in store and it still chills me to the core, though not for the same reasons.

 The supporting cast is also great with each actor adding their own particular piece to the whole.
 Ian Holm's performance is so brutally calcualting he's almost meaner than the alien.
 The art direction, sound design and special effects create a frightening world I am only too happy to leave after 2 hours, but am consistently drawn back to.
-Made before the "Bigger is Better" theory became the norm, which forces the film to actually have a well-crafted plot that doesn't have to rely on effects to entertain.
+Made before the "Bigger is Better" theory became the norm, the film actually is forced to have a well-crafted plot that doesn't need to rely on splashy effects to entertain.
+It shows what a tight story and great acting can do.
 This is first class sci-fi filmmaking that will have you cautiously looking around corners for days and question the safety of space travel.